ee-2/SurrogateGeneration/Readme.md

 Note: We don't handle discontinuous text-bound annotations yet.

 ### Language Modules
-To adapt the Surrogate Generation System to a specific language a language module has to be provided which handles the language-dependent categories (FEMALE, MALE, FAMILY, ORG, STREET, CITY, DATE).
+To adapt the surrogate generation system to a specific language a language module has to be provided which handles the language-dependent categories (FEMALE, MALE, FAMILY, ORG, STREET, CITY, DATE).

 #### German Language Module ([lang/de](lang/de))
 We implemented a German language module (further described in our [paper](https://www.aclweb.org/anthology/R19-1030)).